-As one develops virtue and restraint born of virtuous conduct, one realises that the way to achieve perfection in virtue is by restraining the senses.
-As virtue and restraint born of virtuous conduct is developed, one realizes that the way to achieve perfection in virtue is by restraining the senses.
+As one develops virtue and the restraint born of virtuous conduct, one realizes that the way to achieve perfection in virtue is by restraining the senses.
 One has to restrain oneself in speaking, looking, and listening.
 Why listen to every conversation around you?
-"What do they say?
+"What did they say?
 What are they doing?"
 It doesn't concern you.
-It's much more beneficial to turn away from the activities of people.
-One doesn't even look at what is happening outside; instead one looks and listens to the activities inside oneself.
+It's much more beneficial to turn away from the conversations of the world, to turn away from the activities of people.
+One doesn't even look at what is happening outside; instead, one looks and listens to the activities inside oneself.
 This is what is called restraint.
-Instead of the senses turning outside, the start to turn inside and "look" at their own activity.
+Instead of the senses turning outside, they start to turn inside and "look" at their own activity.

-As the senses become more restrained, one starts to experience one of the first stages of happiness born of peace.
-This is the happiness born of peace, the happiness born of restraint, the happiness born when the mind is starting to experience calm.
-The senses being quietened down; for one is guarding them.
+As the senses become more restrained, one starts to experience one of the first stages of the happiness born of peace, the happiness born of restraint, the happiness born when the mind is starting to experience calm.
+The senses are being quietened down; for one is guarding them.
 What are they being guarded from?
 They are being guarded from involvement in the world, which tends to excite and disturb our minds.

-The Buddha said that if one practices sense restraint one will experience a very pleasurable, pure and beautiful result - a quiet, peaceful, and settled happiness.
-Those who practice seriously, and particularly those who live in quiet places should be able to realise this delightful state of peace.
+The Buddha said that if one practises sense restraint one will experience a very pleasurable, pure, and beautiful result a quiet, peaceful, and settled happiness.
+Those who practise seriously, and particularly those who live and practise in quiet places, should be able to realize this delightful state of peace.
 One should reflect and notice that happiness.